boeni-industries/aico/docs/developer-guide/getting_started.md

     This section is for maintainers only.
 Regular contributors do NOT need to run these commands.
 The following steps were performed during initial project setup and are preserved for reference.

 #### Python Dependency Management
-- **Previous approach:** Each Python component (`cli/`, `backend/`) used its own `pyproject.toml` (PEP 621/Poetry) for dependencies and metadata.
-Poetry was used for dependency management and packaging.
-This was replaced due to friction, IDE integration issues, and version pinning complexity.
+- **Previous approach:** Each Python component (`cli/`, `backend/`) used separate `pyproject.toml` files and virtual environments.
+This created complexity with environment activation and dependency conflicts.
-- **Current approach:** Each Python component (`cli/`, `backend/`, `shared/`) now uses modern `pyproject.toml` files for dependency management.
-[UV](https://github.com/astral-sh/uv) is used for ultra-fast dependency installs.
-This approach follows modern Python packaging standards and is simpler for contributors.
+- **Current approach:** Unified UV workspace with single `pyproject.toml` at project root and shared `.venv`.
+[UV](https://github.com/astral-sh/uv) provides workspace management with optional dependency groups.

-- Add dependencies by editing the respective `pyproject.toml` file and running `uv pip install -e .` to update your environment.
+- Add dependencies using `uv add <package>` or `uv add --group <group> <package>` for group-specific deps.
-- The supported Python version is pinned to `>=3.13,<3.15` due to PyInstaller compatibility.
-Update this restriction only after verifying all key dependencies support newer Python versions.
+- The supported Python version is pinned to `>=3.13` due to PyInstaller compatibility.
-- Use `uv pip install <package>` to add dependencies and `uv pip freeze > requirements.txt` to refresh lockfiles.
+- Use `uv sync` to install/update all dependencies after `pyproject.toml` changes.
-- PyInstaller is included as a CLI dependency for building distributable executables.
+- Optional dependency groups: `cli`, `backend`, `test` for component-specific requirements.
-- If switching to a different dependency manager in the future, update this section and docs accordingly.
+- PyInstaller is included in the CLI group for building distributable executables.

 #### Flutter Frontend Project Creation
 ```sh